Round2hell: Recognition

 Round2hell has been listed among India's most popular, richest and highest-paid YouTubers by Dainik Jagran, Chegg India, and DNA India.
 Their Zombie: The Living Dead was YouTube's most trending video of 2021.
 In 2023, they won the Reel Star Sketch Comedy Creator of the Year at Creators United, hosted by Netflix India.

 They received YouTube's Silver, Gold, and Diamond Play Buttons for subscriber milestones (100k, 1M, 10M).
 Their participation in YouTube Fanfest Delhi (2019) was described as a "dream come true".

-Several of their videos, including Aladdin and Mauka Mauka India vs Pakistan, have exceeded 100 million views, reflecting their broad appeal.
+Several of their videos, including Aladdin and Mauka Mauka India vs Pakistan, have exceeded 100 million views.

 In 2021, YouTube announced that Zombie: The Living Dead, a 40-minute horror-comedy film by Round2Hell, was the most trending video of 2021.
 Additionally, they were also named as one of the top content creators of that year.